vibeus/vibe-website/content/blog/coaching-with-the-vibe-board/index.md

 ---
-title: "Coaching with the Vibe Board"
+title: Coaching with the Vibe Board
 slug: coaching-with-the-vibe-board
 author: Stephanie Prince
-date: 2021-01-12
+date: '2021-01-12'
-tags: ["sports"]
+tags:
+- sports
 draft: false
 isfeatured: false
 description: Technology has been improving team performance for years.
 Digital whiteboards, like Vibe, take practices to the next level.
 ---

 Facilitating a successful week of practices requires a lot of up-front planning and communication.
 Coaches have to meet and create a practice plan, review the previous game, and scout the upcoming opponent amongst other tasks.